searxng/searxng/docs/dev/reST.rst

    .. sidebar:: KISS_ and readability_

-      Instead of defining more and more roles, we at searx encourage our contributors to follow principles like KISS_ and readability_.
+      Instead of defining more and more roles, we at SearXNG encourage our contributors to follow principles like KISS_ and readability_.

 Generic admonition